harcokuppens/CourseGradingWithDOMjudge/Explanation_course_setup.md

 ## Requirements
 Using DOMjudge for course has some different requirements:

- 1. students should not be able to see each other results this means no scoreboard
+ 1. students should not be able to see each other results.
+    This means no scoreboard.
  2. students need a way to submit trial versions of their solution for practicing, and a final solution for grading
  3. students can work together in teams, where during the course the teams can change